-Supposedly scooped out by the devil, this picturesque dry valley makes a cosy picnic spot.
+Supposedly scooped out by the devil, this picturesque dry valley makes a cosy picnic spot in the UK.
 Choose from atmospheric woods, lush green hills or the remains of an Iron Age hill fort to rest and eat in.
 The popular spot is carpeted with flowers and always has something to see.

 Book a stay: YHA Truleigh Hill is 12 miles from Devil’s Dyke – a devilishly brief 25 minute car ride.

 Could St Herbert be the patron saint of al fresco dining?
-This little island in the middle of Derwentwater has heavenly Lake District views and has become a place of pilgrimmage.
+This little island in the middle of Derwentwater has heavenly Lake District views and has become a place of pilgrimage.
 You’ll feel like you’ve found your own secret island as you enjoy a peaceful picnic on the shore.
 A definite favourite picnic spot in the UK.

 Book a stay: YHA Keswick is just a half an hour walk away for humble pilgrims visiting the island.